Natural Language Processing

 What do you think the answer should be?
 But moreover, what are we doing here!?
 Adding and subtracting words as if they were numbers!?
 The fact that this equation makes sense is one of the most remarkable successes with using neural networks for Natural Language Processing (NLP).
 This success of AI has had the most visible impact in our lives.

 The main working assumption in modern NLP is that of distributional semantics, namely that words only have meaning relative to the context in which they are used.
 The popular expression of this way of looking at words is You know a word by the company it keeps.
 Writers are fully aware of the fact that the meaning of words is mainly contextual.
 When we look at textual data, we can treat each word as being labeled by the contexts in which it appears.
-So the learning we do on text is supervised learning.
+That's why the learning we do on text is supervised learning.

 The modern treatment of this denotational semantics approach is based on machine learning with neural nets.
 A neural network is used to learn a representation of each word as a vector.
 The learning process does it in such a way that two words are semantically close if the vectors representing them are similar (similarity is a precise linear algebra operation, but we do not need to worry about that now).
+Below is a presentation of Word2Vec, the best known such representation algorithm.